Brooklyn-Style/Magic_Roll/README.md

 - `T` is the most used so it goes on the index.
 - `S` and `R` go on the middle and ring to make `ST` and `RS` inrolls.
-- `N` pairs with every letter so putting it on the pinky makes every letter that follows an inroll as well.
+- `N` pairs with every letter so putting it on the pinky makes every letter that follows an inroll.

 <details>
   <summary>Consonant → Consonant Roll Direction Chart:</summary>